vi-u/14-Docker-Flask/README.md

     COPY ./requirements.txt /var/www/requirements.txt
     RUN pip install -r /var/www/requirements.txt

+#To check if port 56733 is open run this command on server, it needs to be >1

-sudo nc localhost 56733 < /dev/null; echo $?   #Checks open port, need be >1
+sudo nc localhost 56733 < /dev/null; echo $?

-sudo nano start.sh       # a shell script that will build an image from the Dockerfile
-                         # and create a container
+# a shell script that will build an image from the Dockerfile and create a container

+sudo nano start.sh

     #!/bin/bash
     app="docker.test"